 No other haggadah is a better example of this than the Golden Haggadah where the pages literally are covered in gold.

-Here are ten things you need to know about the Golden Haggadah.
+Here are ten things you need to know about this fascinating book.

 1) The Golden Haggadah contains fifty-six miniature paintings depicting scenes from the Book of Genesis and the Book of Exodus.
 Each and everyone one of the images is decorated in gold leaf.

-2) The Golden Haggadah is written in Sephardic Hebrew script on vellum.
+2) The book is written in Sephardic Hebrew script on vellum.
 It reads from right to left.

 3) The Golden Haggadah was made around the year 1320 in Catalonia, Spain, possibly in Barcelona.
 The identity of who commissioned it is not known.